wixtoolset/web/src/Docusaurus/docs/tools/dtf.md

 The build process for managed CA DLLs is a little complicated becuase of the proxy-wrapper and dll-export requirements.
 Here's an overview:

+1. Add a package reference to the `WixToolset.Dtf.CustomAction` nuget package to your msbuild project or otherwise make both the `WixToolset.Dtf.CustomAction` and `WixToolset.Dtf.WindowsInstaller` nuget packages
-1. Compile your CA assembly, which references Microsoft.Deployment.WindowsInstaller.dll and marks exported custom actions with a CustomActionAttribute.
+2. Compile your CA assembly, which references WixToolset.Dtf.WindowsInstaller.dll and marks exported custom actions with a CustomActionAttribute.
-2. Package the CA assembly, CustomAction.config, Microsoft.Deployment.WindowsInstaller.dll, and any other dependencies using MakeSfxCA.exe.
-The filenames of CustomAction.config and Microsoft.Deployment.WindowsInstaller.dll must not be changed, since the custom action proxy specifically looks for those files.
+3. Package the CA assembly, CustomAction.config, WixToolset.Dtf.WindowsInstaller.dll, and any other dependencies using MakeSfxCA.exe.
+The filenames of CustomAction.config and WixToolset.Dtf.WindowsInstaller.dll must not be changed, since the custom action proxy specifically looks for those files.

 #### Compiling

 ```
 csc.exe
     /target:library
-    /r:$(DTFbin)\Microsoft.Deployment.WindowsInstaller.dll
+    /r:$(DTFbin)\WixToolset.Dtf.WindowsInstaller.dll
     /out:SampleCAs.dll
     *.cs
 ```